charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
-Another solution consists in dynamically tracking the lineage and/or phylogenetic trees during a simulation, in order to only keep the pertinent information in live memory.
+Another solution consists in dynamically tracking the lineage and/or coalescence trees during a simulation, in order to only keep the pertinent information in live memory.
 Such an approach provides live access to ancestor relationships, including tracing back evolutionary events, at any time during a simulation.
 While this approach comes at slightly higher computational and live memory costs (it is necessary to maintain in memory and regularly update the structure of the trees), it is much lighter and efficient than backing up everything and running post-treatments.
 </p>

 <p align="justify">
 This functionality is usually re-implemented from scratch in different simulation software, at the cost of re-investing time to optimize the algorithms.
-The aim of <strong>puutools</strong> is to help developers by offering an <strong>easy-to-use</strong> and <strong>light</strong> framework to manage lineage and phylogenetic information on the fly during an evolutionary simulation.
+The aim of <strong>puutools</strong> is to help developers by offering an <strong>easy-to-use</strong> and <strong>light</strong> framework to manage lineage and coalescence information on the fly during an evolutionary simulation.
 </p>

 <p align="center">